Seahawks tight end Luke Willson says goodbye to Seattle, though his next stop is unknown

 Willson became one of the team’s most popular players after being taken in the fifth round out of Rice, becoming an immediate contributor as the second tight end behind Zach Miller on the 2013 team that won the Super Bowl and also becoming a media and fan favorite with an outgoing and entertaining personality.
 He also was one of the, well, brains behind the team’s “Techno Thursday movement” this season.

-His most famous play might have been an inexplicable catch for a two-point conversion in the final minutes that proved pivotal in Seattle’s 28-22 win over Green Bay in the 2015 NFC Championship game.
+His most famous play might have been an inexplicable reception from Russell Wilson for a two-point conversion with 1:25 left in regulatation that proved pivotal in Seattle’s 28-22 overtime win over Green Bay in the 2015 NFC Championship game.

 That play capped what was Willson’s best season as a Seahawk when he caught 22 passes for 362 yards — each career highs — and three touchdowns, including an 80-yarder to key a late-season blowout win of Arizona.